 - Our Complaints Partner James Holman or

-- If your matter's been dealt with by the Glasgow office, please contact Doug Keir, Client Relations Manager
+- If your matter has been dealt with by the Glasgow office, please contact Doug Keir, Client Relations Manager

-If you'd like to raise a formal complaint, you can download a copy of our commitment to dealing with it here.
+If you'd like to raise a formal complaint, you can download a copy of our commitment to dealing with it below.

 If you're a client and we've made a contract with you by electronic means, you may be entitled to use an EU online dispute resolution service to help with any contractual dispute you may have with us.
 Our Complaints Partner's email address is email@example.com.